Francis N'Ganga

-Francis N'Ganga (born 16 June 1985) is a Congolese footballer who plays as a left back in Belgium for Lokeren.
+Francis N'Ganga (born 16 June 1985) is a retired Congolese footballer who played as a left back.

 Club career

 On 12 July 2019, he signed with Lokeren.

 International career

 His debut in the national team was on 7 September 2008 in Brazzaville vs. Mali.

 He represented the national team at the 2015 Africa Cup of Nations, where his team advanced to the quarterfinals.